Search this website...

 A brief history

-• A favourable feasibility study was completed in 2017 and indicated a strong technical and economical case with an anticipated 20-year LOM
+• A favourable feasibility study was completed in 2017 and indicated a strong technical and economic case with an anticipated 20-year LOM

-• The redevelopment project began in late 2018 and first gold was poured during the fourth quarter of 2019.
+• The redevelopment project began in early 2019 and first gold was poured during the fourth quarter of that year:

-• Phase 2, construction and mine development, was completed in 2021.
+• Phase 2, construction and mine development, was completed in 2021 – together with phase 1 this brought capacity to 4,000t a day

-• Phase 3 of the redevelopment project is currently underway to develop the infrastructure necessary to support the planned ramp up in production to 5,000tpd by the end of 2023.
+• Phase 3, to develop the infrastructure necessary to support the planned ramp up in production to 5,000tpd, was completed at the end of 2024

 Map of Ghana, location of Obuasi mine